The Pros and Cons of 8 Popular Databases

 - Default settings are not secure.

 This database management system is free, and like many other free offerings, MariaDB also offers paid versions.
-There are a variety of plug-ins available for it, and it’s the fastest growing open-source database available.
+There are a variety of plugins for it, and with its many innovations and distributed SQL features, it is the fastest growing open source database on the market.

 - The system is fast and stable.